 In this tutorial, we'll learn how to build a designer-inspired photo manipulation using a few stocks and 3D objects in Adobe Photoshop.

 Get inspired!
 Find more amazing design resources on Envato Market.
+Or check out this ultimate list of the 40 best social media banner templates.

 See a larger view of this banner.